mobile-clarobrasil/Android-Challenge/README.md

 ##### WARNING !!!
 ###### The objective isn't to complete everything, is just to do your best to reach as long as you can.
 ###### You can use everything that you want, API, Library, Architecture, Patterns and so-on.
+#### No reuse or copying of existing codes is allowed.
+Please create a new repository and start the project from scratch.

 ----

 ### Part 1: Purest Way

-In this first step, you need to create an app **WITHOUT any library**, with pure Android.
+In this first step, you need to create a new app **WITHOUT any library**, with pure Android.

 **CRUD**
 - Rest API consume and persistence with local database.